3mcd/byda/README.md

 #byda.js [![Build Status](https://travis-ci.org/ericmcdaniel/byda.svg?branch=master)](https://travis-ci.org/ericmcdaniel/byda)
 ###1.3.0

-byda is a small (currently ~3.9k minified) library that allows you to insert HTML content into HTML documents in a data-attribute specific manner.
-It works great with pushState but doesn't include any pushState functionality, routing or history functionality, nor is it a full-featured templating system.
-This means you can integrate it with your own desired routing, templating, or pushState implementation without being bound to any specific API.

-The library supplies a very thin set of features for localStorage.
-You can also listen for changes by way of the 'byda' event that emits when your content changes to sync data with outside databases or caches.
+Byda is a JavaScript library that facilitates content swapping ( without page reload ) via
+[HTML5 imports](http://www.html5rocks.com/en/tutorials/webcomponents/imports/) or [XHR](http://en.wikipedia.org/wiki/XMLHttpRequest) ( Ajax ).
+Byda does not provide any
+[pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) functionality, nor is it a full-featured templating engine.
+The library provides a public API that allows it to be implemented in a variety of ways outside the core implementation.

+Byda is currently < 4kb minified.

 ### Concept

-Byda will create an object (_Flash_) that contains organizations of elements on the page arranged by data-attribute (_Store_) that can then be compared against other flashes to generate changes to perform.
+Byda will create an object ( _Flash_ ) that contains organizations of elements on the page arranged by data-attribute ( _Store_ ) that can then be compared against other flashes to generate changes to perform.
 Byda's core functions will be exposed as a basic content-swapping/templating library, but the APIs of _Flash_ and _Store_ are also exposed to provide more flexibility to authors.